pibone/ngrx-system/README.md

 - createRequest(type): creates a ReqOb with a typed TIn

 All the action creators supplied by this helper overwrites the toString method in the function.
 This method returns the Action.type associated to it

+## metaReducers included

+- localStorage (ngrx-storage-localstorage)
+- errorTracing: it will capture the errors for you a give the actions given the number of actions. + initial & last state & Error
+- logger: logging made easy
+- hardReset: will flush your app state entirely